Year 6 Transition

 What should I do if I get bullied in school?

 The most important thing to do if someone from our school community is being unkind to you is to tell somebody.
-The best person to tell is your tutor or the Year 7 Team.
+The best person to tell is your mentor or the Year 7 Team.
 If you tell someone they can help to resolve the situation but we can’t stop it if we don’t know.

 What equipment do I need?